 The novel coronavirus disease or COVID-19 is a new strain of viral infection that has infected 1,73,344 people across 152 countries or territories across the world and has claimed 7,019 lives (as of 17 March 2020).
 The disease, first, originated in Wuhan City of China’s Hubei province in late December 2019.
 On 11th March 2020, the World Health Organisation (WHO) declared coronavirus disease as a pandemic.
 India has recorded 137 confirmed cases of COVID-19, out of which there have been three fatalities (as of 17 March 2020).

 Governments across the globe have put travel restrictions and are discouraging its citizens from making any non-essential travel abroad, especially to a coronavirus-affected country, unless the situation comes under control.
-Amidst this grave situation, many people are wondering whether travel insurance would come to their rescue financially if they cancel their overseas travel plan or they get infected with the virus or are put under quarantine, will your travel policy cover the charges?
+Amidst this grave situation, many people are wondering whether travel insurance would come to their rescue financially if they cancel their overseas travel insurance or they get infected with the virus or are put under quarantine, will your travel policy cover the charges?